Sally Ozonoff, Ph.D.

 Phone: (916) 703-0259

-Dr. Ozonoff's research at the UC Davis MIND Institute focuses on very young children with autism.
+Sally Ozonoff, Ph.D. is an Endowed Professor and Vice Chair for Research in the Department of Psychiatry and Behavioral Sciences.
+Her current research focuses on very young children with autism, infant diagnosis, and recurrence risk.
 She is studying the onset of autism in a prospective investigation that follows high-risk infants from birth through age 3.
-She is also studying risk factors for autistic regression.
-Dr. Ozonoff’s clinical interests are in the diagnosis and assessment of people with autism spectrum disorders, with specializations in Asperger syndrome and infant and adult diagnosis.
+She is also developing a new video-based measure to screen for autism in infancy.
+Dr. Ozonoff is a licensed Clinical Psychologist.
+Her clinical interests are in the diagnosis and assessment of autism spectrum disorder, with specializations in infant and adult diagnosis.
 Dr. Ozonoff has written over a hundred peer-reviewed publications and chapters on these topics, as well as three books.
-Her work has been showcased on the television news show 60 Minutes.
-Dr. Ozonoff is a Joint Editor of the Journal of Child Psychology and Psychiatry and serves on the editorial boards of the Journal of Autism and Developmental Disorders, Autism Research, Autism Spectrum Quarterly, and Guilford Press.
+Her work has been showcased on 60 Minutes, National Public Radio, and the NBC Nightly News.
+Dr. Ozonoff is an Associate Editor of the Journal of Child Psychology and Psychiatrand serves on the editorial boards of the Journal of Autism and Developmental Disorders and Autism Research.

 B.A., Psychology, Cornell University, 1983